VR-25/acc/README.md

 The battery enters a _[pseudo] idle mode_ when its voltage peaks.
 Essentially, it works as a power buffer.

-A similar effect can be achieved with settings such as `acc 60 59` (percentages) and `acc 3920 3800` (millivolts).
+A similar effect can be achieved with settings such as `acc 60 59` (percentages) and `acc 3920` (millivolts).

 Yet another way is limiting charging current to 0-250 mA or so (e.g., `acc -sc 0`).
 `acc -sc -` restores the default limit.
-Alternatively, one can experiment with `acc -s s=0`, which uses current control files as charging switches.
+Alternatively, one can experiment with `acc -s s=0` and/or `acc -s s=3700`, which uses current/voltage control files as charging switches.

 Force fast charge: `appy_on_boot="/sys/kernel/fast_charge/force_fast_charge::1::0 usb/boost_current::1::0 charger/boost_current::1::0"`